omidarmat/onLearn/react.md

 };
 ```

-### **Props as an API**
+### Props as an API

 This is directly related to the issue of thinking about components' reusability that comes with props acting as the [component's API](#components-api).

-## **Effects**
+## Effects

 What is an effect, and how is it different from an event handler function?

 First, let's review what a side effect is.
 In React, any interaction between the component and the world outsite that component is a side effect.
 Side effect is a code that make something useful happen, for example, fetching some data from an API.
 We always need side effects when we build React apps.
-What we know for sure is that **side effects should not happen during the component's render**.
+What we know for sure is that side effects should not happen during the component's render.
 In other words, side effects should not be in render logic.
 Instead, we can create side effects in 2 different places:

-1. **Inside event handlers:** these are functions that are triggered when the event that they are listening to, happens.
+1. Inside event handlers: these are functions that are triggered when the event that they are listening to, happens.
-2. **Effects (`useEffect`):** simply reacting to events is sometimes not enough for what an app needs.
-Instead, in some situations, we need to write some **code that will be executed automatically as the component renders or re-renders**.
+2. Effects (`useEffect`): simply reacting to events is sometimes not enough for what an app needs.
+Instead, in some situations, we need to write some code that will be executed automatically as the component renders or re-renders.
 This is when we can create an effect to run code at different moments of a component lifecycle; mounting, re-rendering, or unmounting.
 This activates a whole new door of posibilities.

-### **Effects vs. event handlers**
+### Effects vs. event handlers

 Let's compare these two in the case of fetching movie data in our app.